lindstrum/PodPaper/README.md

 ## TTS

 The DocumentClasses.py file contains the various classes used to separate the elements of the file, namely the paragraphs, figures, and equations.
-It calls the 'getEnglish()' function from TexToEnglish script to convert the equations into english words.
+It calls the `getEnglish()` function from TexToEnglish script to convert the equations into english words.
 The document now consists of a number of text, figure, and equation blocks which are then sent to the t2s.py script which creates a .mp3 file.
 Based on the user's input the mp3 file is made using various options such as adding pauses whenever a figure is referenced based.